 SECR: the UK carbon reporting legislation, explained

-What the SECR is, who it affects, and when you have to comply by.
+What the SECR is, who it applies to, and when you need to comply by.

 The UK’s Streamlined Energy and Carbon Reporting (SECR) policy requires organizations to share energy use and carbon emissions information in their annual reports.

 The SECR builds on existing reporting requirements that companies may already be subject to.
 Its purpose is to widen the scope of energy and carbon reporting to a larger number of companies and to encourage energy efficiency actions.